prometheus-community/ux-research/prom-otel-research/findings.md

 - The most prominent pain point users shared was the **complexity of performing joins** with the current integration.
 - Regarding mental models, many users (both interviewees and survey respondents) don’t distinguish between resource attributes and Prometheus labels.
 They tend to think of them as the same thing.
 > "I would expect resource attributes as a rule to be treated exactly the same way as the attributes attached to the tracer, the metric...
 I wouldn't draw a boundary between them.
 I think Prometheus does at the moment." - Participant 1
-- As for workarounds, some users promote selected resource attributes to labels, others handle the conversion at the OpenTelemetry-Collector level to avoid dealing with it in Prometheus, and a few convert all attributes, though usually only when the number of attributes is small.
+- As for workarounds, three out of five participants (60%) said they promote selected resource attributes to labels.
+One (20%) handles the conversion at the OpenTelemetry-Collector level to avoid dealing with it in Prometheus.
+The remaining participant (20%) converts all attributes, though usually only when the number of attributes is small.

 ## Survey Insights
 We received 134 responses in total, with 61 from our target group — people who use both OTel and Prometheus together.